Lamia railway station

-Stylida railway station (Σιδηροδρομικός Σταθμός Λαμίας) is a railway station in Lamia, Greece.
+Stylida railway station (Σιδηροδρομικός Σταθμός Λαμίας) is a railway station in Lamia, Phthiotis, Greece.
 The station opened 1905, along with the rest of the line.
 It is served by Regional services to Leianokladi and Stylida.

 History

 The station opened 1905, along with the rest of the line.
 In 1920 the line became part of the Hellenic State Railways.
 In 1971, the Hellenic State Railways was reorganised into the OSE taking over responsibilities for most for Greece's rail infrastructure.
 However, by 1970 the regular passenger itineraries from Piraeus and Athens to Lamia and Stylida were suspended, and only the periodic summer excursion itineraries for the transport of bathers to the beach of Agia Marina and the commercial itineraries remained.
 In 1991, the line Athens Leianokladi-Lamia-Stylida is reopened with passenger trains and freight services.

 In December 2009, the following list of passenger cities was recorded on tickets from the metropolitan (to Fthiotida) Lamia railway station: Athens, Thessaloniki, Larissa, Katerini, Livadeia, Platy, Tithorea, Oinoi, Agios Stefanos, Thebes, Volos, Palaiofarsalos, Aeginio, Amphikleia, Bralos, Domokos, Thaumakos, Leptokarya and Kalambaka.